Eagalon/ngt-includes/README.md

 ## Issues

-Issue is a place where you can submit issues.
+Issue is a place where you can submit issues, feature requests, and bug reports.
 It is as the discussionboard.

 [Join the issues!](https://github.com/harrymkt/ngt-includes/issues)